Managing Parkinson's this winter

 Stock up on medicine

-Talk to your GP and pharmacist to ensure you have enough medication to last you through the Christmas holidays.
+Talk to your GP and pharmacist to ensure you have enough medication to last you through any periods of severe weather.

 Keep an eye on the weather